GrahamDumpleton-abandoned/mod_wsgi-docs/PerformanceEstimates.rst

-Do note though that any gain in performance over mod_python will be immediately swallowed up as soon as you load up one of the large Python web frameworks such as Django or !TurboGears.
+Do note though that any gain in performance over mod_python will be immediately swallowed up as soon as you load up one of the large Python web frameworks such as Django or TurboGears.
 This will especially be the case where a database backend is being used and is because most of the overhead will then derive from the Python web framework and any bottlenecks in accessing the database.
 Any overhead from mod_wsgi will be a very small